If you've experienced property loss from wildfires in LA our team is here to help you. Call us today.

 HO6 Policy Limits for Loss Assessment

-The typical coverage for loss assessment in a standard HO6 policy is often inadequate to protect the policyholder.
-Most HO6 policies have a very minimal amount of coverage for assessments made against all unit owners for uninsured or underinsured property or liability claims: usually just $1,000.
+Most HO6 policies provide very minimal coverage for assessments made against all unit owners for uninsured or underinsured property or liability claims, typically just $1,000.
 Even when the limit for loss assessment coverage is increased to $25,000, in most cases, assessments for deductibles are still only covered for $1,000 under the increased loss assessment policy endorsement.

 These limits apply both to an association-wide loss assessment in which a judgment exceeds the association’s general liability coverage limits and the excess is thus assessed against all unit owners, and to a loss assessment made against a specific unit owner when a loss is caused by that person’s negligence and the entire association’s master policy property insurance deductible is assessed against that unit owner.